Interceptor (game show): Episode 8: Cornwall

 Contestant Clive was successfully ambushed by the Interceptor and had his backpack zapped from point-blank range; but he came up with a plan to save his partner Sarah from the Interceptor on a lifeboat.
 Contestant Sarah had a mini hovercraft ride before coming with the Interceptor but was protected by locals.
-Clive had arranged for a RAF helicopter to come and get her to meet him at the lifeboat but in a dramatic chase, the Interceptor's and the RAF helicopter both raced to reach Sarah.
-The episode was memorable for the Interceptor going to the extreme of going up to Sarah's face, shrieking, shooting his infra-red gun only for the locals to protect her.
+Clive had arranged for an RAF helicopter to come and get her to meet him at the lifeboat but in a dramatic chase, the Interceptor's and the RAF helicopter both raced to reach Sarah.
+The episode was memorable for the Interceptor going to the extreme of going up to Sarah's face, shrieking, shooting his infrared gun only for the locals to protect her.
 Clive and Sarah succeeded in meeting up within the 40 minute time limit, with just 15 seconds remaining.
 Unfortunately, although Sarah's backpack opened, Clive had the money.

 First broadcast on 1 January 1990.